pytition/Pytition/doc/installation.rst

 .. code-block:: bash

-  $ docker-compose exec web ./dev/initialize.sh
+  $ docker-compose exec web pdm run ./dev/initialize.sh

 Aaaand that's it!
 You can now just click on the links: